avayazdan/space-invaders/README.md

 (This project is not suitable for mobile devices)

-This project was built for project two of General Assembly's Full-Stack Software Engineering course.
+This project was built for project one of General Assembly's Full-Stack Software Engineering course.
 The project brief's focus was to create a single-page game using HTML, CSS and JavaScript.
 This project was representative of our first module.
 The main focus for this project was to use the DOM and to create a game.
 For this project, we were given a list of games to choose from for inspiration, I decided to go for Space Invaders.